rakyll/magicmime/README.md

 # magicmime

 `magicmime` is a Go package which allows you to discover a file's mimetype by looking for magic numbers in its content.
 It could be used as a supplementary for Go's `mime` package which only interprets the file extension to detect mimetypes.
+Internally, it implements libmagic(3) bindings.

+Tested only on Linux, should be working on BSD and Darwin.
+You could be able to build and make it working with Cygwin on Windows.

+## Usage
 In order to start, go get this repository:
 ~~~ go
 go get github.com/rakyll/magicmime